 Black Friday and Cyber Monday offer really good deals but beware – along with deals come fraudsters and con artists who want to take advantage of the increase in online activity to access your personal information.
-Shop safer during the holidays by following these simple guidelines.
+Shop safer during the holidays with these simple guidelines.

 Be aware of online “deals” from unfamiliar sources – do not click on email links from unknown senders to avoid unknowingly downloading malware or computer viruses.
 “One day only” websites featuring the sale of hard-to-find items are probably too good to be true so avoid them.